xTCry/nestjs-vk/README.md

 }
 ```

-For a simple scene, let's create an `app.update.ts` file and do a few steps for it:
+For a simple scene, let's create an `simple.scene.ts` file and do a few steps for it:

 ```typescript
 import { Scene, AddStep, Ctx, SceneEnter, SceneLeave } from 'nestjs-vk';